 Local historians with The Central Heritage Society, including Anne Sheriff, Beverly Cureton, and Roy and Pat Collins, in collaboration with Sandlapper: The Magazine of South Carolina, asked her to write several articles, published in several issues of Sandlapper in 2004 and 2005, about the Central area, including articles about the history of Central, about the Central History Museum, about the Central Community Center (an historic former schoolhouse for black children), about Collins Ole Towne (a recreated 1930’s era village in Central), about Heirlooms and Comforts (the state’s oldest quilt shop), and about Freedom’s Hill Church (an abolitionist church and the oldest Wesleyan meeting house in the South, relocated to the campus of Southern Wesleyan University in Central).

-Born in Easley, she is a lifelong Pickens County citizen who is descended from Pickens County’s earliest settlers, her sixth great grandparents Cornelius Keith Sr. and Juda Thompson Keith, and their son, Cornelius Keith Jr. According to historic accounts documented in the National Register of Historic Places and in History of Pumpkintown-Oolenoy (a book written by Bert Hendricks Reece) and by the historical marker erected by the Daughters of the American Colonists, the Cornelius Keith family, in 1743, settled the Oolenoy area that is now Pickens County but was then home to the native Cherokee.
+Born in Easley, Karen is a lifelong Pickens County citizen who is descended from Pickens County’s earliest settlers, her sixth great grandparents Cornelius Keith Sr. and Juda Thompson Keith, and their son, Cornelius Keith Jr. According to historic accounts documented in the National Register of Historic Places and in History of Pumpkintown-Oolenoy (a book written by Bert Hendricks Reece) and by the historical marker erected by the Daughters of the American Colonists, the Cornelius Keith family, in 1743, settled the Oolenoy area that is now Pickens County but was then home to the native Cherokee.
 According to historic accounts, Cornelius Keith and his wife and baby son traveled by covered wagon, following Indian trails, and, when having reached the area now known as Oolenoy, he traded one of his ponies for land from Chief Woolenoy.
 The Keiths’ son would later become a patriot of the American Revolutionary War, one of her many ancestors who fought in the Revolutionary War.
 (Several other ancestors settled in South Carolina or in western North Carolina from other states, including Maryland and Virginia, after receiving land grants for having fought in the Revolutionary War.)

 She began reading at the age of three, and her love for writing began at an early age, first with writing poetry, short stories, and plays in childhood (and continuing through adulthood).
 She was a staff writer for four years for her high school newspaper (and her love for journalism continued in college, as a staff writer for her college newspaper).
 She has written novellas, including two she developed from her scripts which placed as finalists in nationwide screenwriting competitions.
 Her personal library, of more than 1,000 books, includes American and British literature and poetry, biographies and autobiographies, and history.
 She has visited numerous writers’ homes/museums across the United States and in England.